Skip to content

 Call from inside @pipeline.predict.
 The send thread picks the value up on its next tick.
 If you push faster than hz, intermediate values are dropped.

-Source code in myogestic/outputs/__init__.py
+Source code in myogestic/outputs/base.py

 def push(self, data: np.ndarray) -> None: